- The Rectory, Main Street

-Congratulations on deciding to get married!
-We welcome applications for ceremonies in any of our parish churches if either one of you or your parents has lived, or worshipped in any of them for six months.
+Subject to Corona Virus restrictions we welcome applications for ceremonies in any of our parish churches if either one of you or your parents has lived, or worshipped in any of them for six months.
 You may also apply to marry in one if your parents or grandparents were married in any of them, or if either of you were baptised or prepared for confirmation here.
 (Pastoral Measure Notice 13-01-1981.)
 Further, we welcome applications from people who have been married before.
 We simply have a slightly extended initial interview to check you are ready to take this step at this time.

 How do we get the ball Rolling?

 Please contact the Benefice Secretary, Julia Denham firstname.lastname@example.org or

 01305 852626, initially.
 We'll then check the legalities of your request and collect any details we need to keep in touch and to complete the Register.
 This may include proof of identity and nationality.
 People seeking re-marriage must also bring the relevant Decree Absolutes or Death Certificate and be prepared to honestly address together:

 What does marriage mean to you?

 What have you learned from any previous relationships?

 What do others think of your marriage plans?

 Have either of you been divorced more than once?

 Are you wanting to grow in the Christian faith?